tanishac23/Wireshark-Network-Traffic-Analysis/README.md

-# Task 5: Capture and Analyze Network Traffic Using Wireshark
+# Internship Task 5: Capture and Analyze Network Traffic Using Wireshark

 ## Objective
 Capture live network packets and identify basic protocols and traffic types using Wireshark.